shill1729/sdepy/README.md

 - Implicit finite difference solver for the telegrapher type
 - Monte-Carlo solvers for the telegrapher PDE

+### Neural SDEs via MLE of stochastic integration schemes
+- The Euler-Maruyama scheme gives a discrete-time Gaussian-Markov process approximation to the SDE
+- We can parameterize the SDE coefficients as neural networks and then maximize this approximate likelihood
+- Milstein-scheme leads to another discrete-time Markov process but is no longer simply Gaussian (TODO)

 ## Symbolic computation of local SDE coefficients of Riemannian Brownian motion